Content Strategy

 Establish a content benchmark

-A content benchmark isn’t a style guide.
+Content benchmarks aren’t style guides.
 Although those can be very helpful too, especially if you’re planning to outsource production.
-Rather, it’s a framework that lets you quickly evaluate each piece of content against your agreed-upon definition of quality.
+Rather, it’s a framework to quickly evaluate each piece of content against your agreed-upon definition of quality.

 For instance, Fio Dossetto, Content Lead at Float, uses the EASY framework — a benchmark coined by Dossetto herself.
 EASY, Fio explains, stands for: